-What is an essential oil diffuser blend?
+What are essential oil diffuser blends?

-You can also diffuse a blend of essential oils.
+You can also diffuse essential oil blends.

-When you’re first learning to diffuse essential oil blends, you can drop the oils right into your diffuser.
+When you’re first learning to diffuse essential oil blends, you can drop the essential oils right into your diffuser.
 There’s no need to blend them beforehand!

 For this, you’ll need an empty, colored-glass bottle with an orifice reducer cap (the cap holds an orifice reducer, which allows you to get one drop of oil out at a time).
-All you have to do is drop your oils into the glass bottle, and then tighten the cap.
+All you have to do is drop your essential oils into the glass bottle, and then tighten the cap.
 The orifice reducer will snap into place in your glass bottle . . . and stay there!